avtikhomirova/AmazonReload/README.md

 2. Maven 4.0 or later
 3. Git
 4. Intellij Idea
-5. Chrome WebDriver compatible with the installed Chrome version
+5. Chrome WebDriver compatible with the installed Chrome version.
+Better use chrome for test.
 6. Amazon account with saved payment methods

 ## Setup